toeiabe/flutter/README.md

-# flutter
+# flutter image gallery
-for flutter projects
+an image gallery component that inspired from angular's ngx-gallery